-Objective R2.2.1: (Analyzing) Identify and/or demonstrate understanding of a specific project topic to improve care of critically ill patients or a topic for advancing the pharmacy profession or critical care pharmacy.
+Objective 2.2.1 (Analyzing) Identify and/or demonstrate understanding of specific project topic to improve care of neurology patients or for a topic for advancing the pharmacy profession or neurology pharmacy.

 - Appropriately identifies or understands problems and opportunities for improvement or research projects. - Conducts a comprehensive literature search and draws appropriate conclusions. - Determines an appropriate research question or topic for a practice-related project of significance to patient care that can realistically be addressed in the desired time frame. - Uses best practices or evidence-based principles to identify opportunities for improvements. - Accurately evaluates or assists in the evaluation of data generated by health information technology or automated systems to identify opportunities for improvement.